|Fantasy football player rankings|

 20. Jon Kitna, Detroit: 4,068 yards, 18 TDs, 20 INTs, 3 300-yard games.
 Among the merits of a Mike Martz-free offense, the Lions surely noted, is that Kitna can't throw interceptions while handing off.

 21. Jason Campbell, Washington: 2,700 yards, 12 TDs, 11 INTs, 2 300-yard games.
-Wow, did the Redskins' offense ever look sharp under coach Jim Zorn in first preseason game.
+Wow, did the Redskins' offense ever look sharp under coach Jim Zorn in the preseason.
 (Just remember they were saying the same things after Steve Spurrier's preseason debut in D.C.)

 22. Matt Leinart, Arizona: 647 yards, 2 TDs, 4 INTs.
 Is he healthy?
 How's his psyche after losing snaps to Warner?
 (Move him way down if Kurt Warner beats him out in camp.)